tobiste/structr/README.md

 <!-- badges: end -->

-Structural geology package for R, free and open-source.
-It provides functions to
+`{structur}` is a free and open-source package for R that provides tools for structural geology.
+You can

-- analyze and visualize orientation data of structural geology.
+- analyze and visualize orientation data of structural geology (including, stereographic projecitons, contouring, fabric plots, and statistics.)

-- analyze stress (including visualization of the magnitudes of stress in the Mohr Circle).
+- analyze stress (including visualization of the magnitudes of stress in the Mohr circle and extracting the maximum horizontal stress of a 3D stress tensor)

-- reconstruct the orientation of structures in oriented drill cores using the alpha, beta, and gamma angles.
+- reconstruct the orientation of structures in oriented drill cores using the alpha, beta, and gamma angles

+- calculate fault displacement components

 ## Installation